JasonMortonNZ/bs3-sublime-plugin/README.md

 ### Input Fields (Form fields)

-** Note: ** you can add " :h " to the end of any input field snippet to make it compatible with Twitter Bootstrap 3 horizontal forms.
+**Note:** you can add " :h " to the end of any input field snippet to make it compatible with Twitter Bootstrap 3 horizontal forms.

 E.g.
 - bs3-input:text:h
-- bs3-input:email:h
+- bs3-input:hidden:h

 | Component                		 | Snippet code                   | Options |